Best Burial & Final Expense Insurance Companies in 2025

 COST OF FINAL EXPENSES, INCLUDING BURIAL AND FUNERAL

-According to the National Funeral Directors Association, the national median cost of a funeral is $8,300.
-This amount only covers the barest of services, including viewing and burial.
+According to the National Funeral Directors Association, the national median funeral cost is $8,300.
+This amount only covers the basic services, including viewing and burial.
 A funeral with cremation is less expensive at $6,280.
 If you add on the cost of interment in a cemetery, monument or marker and flowers, final expenses can exceed $10,000.

-Comparing quotes and offers from multiple funeral insurance companies can help you find the best life insurance to cover funeral expenses.
+Comparing quotes and offers from multiple insurance companies helps you find the best life insurance to cover funeral expenses.
 When evaluating quotes, pay close attention to premium costs, coverage amounts, waiting periods and policy exclusions to ensure you compare equivalent coverage.

 Life Insurance Calculator